davidmcclure/hilt-2016/course/neatline.md

 So - what's up with those ugly black borders around the image?
 When an image is georeferenced, it often ends up getting rotated away from its original orientation, as was the case here.
 In the final image, QGIS will fill in the gaps between the image and the containing rectangle with "0-value" pixels, which, annoyingly, results in the black borders around the image when it gets displayed on a map.
 We can fix this, though, by using a command-line utility called GDAL to replace these black pixels with transparent pixels, which gets rid of the borders.
 GDAL is great - it's kind of like a swiss-army knife for working with spatial data, and comes in handy in lots of different contexts.

+---

+**WINDOWS**

+1. GDAL is automatically installed with QGIS on Mac, but on Windows we have to install it separately.
+Go to http://trac.osgeo.org/osgeo4w/wiki and download the **64 bit** OSGeo4W network installer.

+1. Run the installer, and then search for "osgeo" in the search bar.
+Open **OSGeo4W Shell**.

+1. Change down into the `minard` directory: `cd Users\<username>\Projects\minard`

+---

-1. Use this `gdalwarp` command to strip off the black borders:
+1. Use the `gdalwarp` command to strip off the black borders:

 `gdalwarp -srcnodata 0 -dstalpha minard.tif minard-noborders.tif`